raffraffraff/tforder/README.md

 }
 ```

-My boilerplate Terraform code automatically locates the outputs from those deployments for use in the current deployment.
-But they are also useful for generating a dependency graph!
-If you use Terragrunt, you could probably modify the code to work with its dependency declarations (and maybe I'll even do that, but maybe terragrunt does that by itself?
-I don't know...)
+My boilerplate TF code automatically loads outputs from those stacks.
+As a side effect, these declarations are useful for generating a dependency graph!
+If you use Terragrunt, you could probably modify the code to work with its dependency declarations.
 You can point tforder to a specific deployment, or let it recursively find all of your deployments and map out dependencies for your whole infrastructure.

 # Usage:
 ```